-Your NDIS planning meeting is your chance to choose the services and supports you get and, if you want, to make some big changes.
+Your NDIS planning meeting is your chance to choose which services and supports you get and, if you want, make changes to your plan.

-In this meeting, your Local Area Coordinator (LAC) will ask you to tell them your hopes and goals for now and for the future, so that together you can work out what supports you need.
+In this meeting, your Local Area Coordinator (LAC) will ask you to talk about your hopes and goals for now and for the future, so that together you can work out which supports you need.

-It’s important to be prepared for such a big conversation, so we’ve prepared this checklist to help you work out what you want from the NDIS.
+It’s important to be prepared for such a big conversation to make sure you get the most out of the NDIS.
+We've prepared this checklist to help you.

 A few tips for completing this list